dylanlan/dylanlan.github.io/_posts/2024-01-04-darkages-bugs.md

 - Coming soon: Maybe just one or two more bugs (right??)

+### Religion (QoL)
+- Allow everyone to benefit from a mass sermon rewards (regardless of which deity they worship)
+- Allow anyone to become a "priest" of a religion, not just the literal priest class

+### Towns (QoL)
+- Make Rucesion a full alternative to Mileth.
+The ability to get perma-banished from Mileth, and still play the game fully

 ### Bank Storage (QoL)

 Super painful to use, for multiple reasons: